robertxa/Th-Config-Xav/README.rst

 4. layout headerl: Redefine the header for the plan view

-5. layout header_coupe:  Redefine the header for the extended view
+5. layout header_coupe: Redefine the header for the extended view, with horizontal scale bar

 6. layout layoutmapborder: to add a border to the pdf exports